bcaptain404/thunderup/README.md

 - If the script detects the same version was already installed, it aborts with a helpful message.
 - To force reinstallation, just delete the corresponding tag file in the downloads directory.
-- The script does not currently launch Thunderbird itself; it simply ensures it’s installed and ready.

 ---